 The “Silent Majority” gets used as a pawn by both sides.
 Voting is power.
 Don’t give up your power so that someone you disagree with can use your lack of engagement as proof of agreement.
 Neither side will be perfect fit but when it comes to election day, choose the one most aligned with your core values.
 Because if you don’t choose, a candidate will be chosen for you and it might be the one you really don’t like.
 The election belongs to those who show up and vote.

 Democracy is an anomaly in the whole of human history.
 Most governments have been monarchies, dictatorships, plutocracies (ruled by the wealthiest class), etc. Even with the current flaws in our system, peacefully transferring how a country is led by majority rules is completely against how “power” works, and yet our grand experiment of Democracy has lasted almost 250 years.
-However Democracy is not a permanent state.
-It can be corrupted and rigged, just like how one person plays by the rules and the other one does not.
+However, Democracy is not a permanent state.

 Democracy can only exist if we protect and nurture it by being involved.
 Valuing the vote and protecting the right of all citizens to vote--even those we disagree with--is the most patriotic thing an American can do.